Murder of Michael Kahan: Incident and investigation

 On Sunday morning, 1 June 2008, ten days after being discharged from a psychiatric hospital.
 Jonathan Mills was driving in his car and thinking of committing an attack on a Jew, he saw Kahan who was visiting a local kosher bakery store to eat some bagels for breakfast.
 When Mills saw Kahan, he heard a voice telling him "Do it.
 Do it now."
 He got out of the car and stabbed Kahan two times in the stomach.

 An off duty doctor and nurse arrived on the scene and attempted to revive him, he was rushed to hospital but died of his wounds soon afterwards.

 Trial and sentencing

 In December 2008, Mills plead guilty to manslaughter on the grounds of diminished responsibility at Tameside magistrates court and was detained in a high security psychiatric hospital indefinitely.

 Inquest

-Four years after Kahan's death, an inquest was held to discover what lead to his death.
+Four years after Kahan's death, an inquest was held to discover what led to his death.

 Tribute

-At the Martin Harris Centre at the University of Manchester, the "Michael Kahan Kapelye" is an event named in commemmoration of the murdered violinist.
+At the Martin Harris Centre at the University of Manchester, the "Michael Kahan Kapelye" is an event named in commemoration of the murdered violinist.